-In this article We are going to show you, How to extract the Nouns and Noun Phrases using SSIS Term Extraction Transformation.
-Before reading this article, Please refer Term Extraction in SSIS article for the definition and the functionality of this Transformation.
+In this article, We are going to show you how to extract the Nouns and Noun Phrases using SSIS Term Extraction Transformation.
+Before reading this article, Please refer to Term Extraction in SSIS article for the definition and the functionality of this Transformation.

-TIP: Please refer Term Extraction Transformation in SSIS article to understand the steps involved in extracting Nouns and Extract Noun Phrases Using Term Extraction Transformation in SSIS article to understand the steps involved in extracting Noun Phrases from the Source Data.
+TIP: Please refer to Term Extraction Transformation in SSIS article to understand the steps involved in extracting Nouns and Extract Noun Phrases Using Term Extraction article to follow the steps involved in extracting Noun Phrases from the Source Data.

 Below screenshot shows our source data